 Work within the University

-Bursaries for Student Carers: in line with the University’s policy of supporting young people leaving care, from 2016 Bangor University also offers a bursary for students with caring responsibilities in their homes.
+Bursaries for Student Carers: in line with the University’s policy of supporting young people leaving care, Bangor University also offers a bursary for students with caring responsibilities in their homes.

 Establishing a Peer Group